truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Response Fields:** On success, an empty response or confirmation.
 The group will no longer appear in **List Groups**.

-*(In an agent’s perspective, when an agent is part of a group, its `multi_agent_group` field (in agent details) will reference the group configuration.
+*(In an agent's perspective, when an agent is part of a group, its `multi_agent_group` field (in agent details) will reference the group configuration.
 Managing groups via these endpoints updates which agents have that link.)*

 ## Identities API Endpoints

 **Identities** represent distinct personas or roles that can be associated with agents or conversations.
-They can be used, for example, to isolate conversations or switch the “identity” of an agent (like different users or characters).
+They can be used, for example, to isolate conversations or switch the "identity" of an agent (like different users or characters).

 ### GET `/v1/identities/` – List Identities